Grief and loss counseling can deal with a variety of situations. Some of these are:

 – separation/divorce

-– loss of health/disabilities (cancer, HIV, AIDS, etc.)images
+– loss of health/disabilities (cancer, HIV, AIDS, etc.)

 – pregnancy loss and fertility issues